 Locals, businesses, and organizations have worked for decades to protect the Kalmiopsis.
-Senator Ron Wyden proposed the latest piece and asked the public to nominate new Oregon waterways for Wild and Scenic River protections.
+Currently, Senator Ron Wyden has proposed the latest piece, receiving over 15,000 nominations from the public for new Oregon Wild and Scenic designations.
 Located in this unprotected South Kalmiopsis Roadless Area, Baldface Creek, Rough and Ready Creek, and Josephine Creek are already deemed eligible by U.S. Forest Service studies.
-You can nominate them here (through January 2020).
+Luckily, they are currently included in the bill!

 South Kalmiopsis Permanent Mining Withdrawal

 Like the creeks, the South Kalmiopsis Roadless Area has already proven to be valuable just as it is.
 The Forest Service recommended the area for wilderness in 2004.
 The Obama administration closed part of this area in 2016 to new mining for 20 years while Congress considers lasting protection.

 A mine in headwaters can cause cascading effects down the entire watershed.
 According to the 2017 EPA report, metal mining was responsible for 50% of all toxic pollution in the United States.
-The 8500 acres of claims in the South Kalmiopsis would set back decades of protections.
+Unfortunately in Southern Oregon, the 8500 acres of claims in the South Kalmiopsis would also set back decades of protections.
 While current legislation, called The River Democracy Act (S.192), proposes removing the Wild and Scenic River corridors from new mining, Congress needs to finish the job.
 Ask our Congresspeople to pass the River Democracy Act.
 Also include the need to expand and transform the temporary mining withdrawal into a permanent one.

 Because I care about Oregon water, I care about the land as well.
 Increasing river protections and permanently withdrawing mining projects reflects the intertwining land and water connection in the Kalmiopsis.
 It could also finally protect the South Kalmiopsis, keeping the entire watershed clean.
 Each natural quality in the Kalmiopsis in turn informs and links aspects of other.
 I hope understanding the Kalmiopsis’ unique characteristics can help us better protect it for the future.